Table of Contents

 - Rewrite outdated pages.

-- Remove broken links and update old resources.
+- Remove broken links and update outdated resources.

 8. Install and Set Up the New CMS

-- Configure core settings, themes/templates, and plugins or modules.
+- Configure core settings, themes or templates, and plugins or modules.

 - Set up user roles and permissions.